aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide/_index.md

 # Released Upgrade Notes

+## Upgrading to v0.13.0+
+v0.13.0 introduces a new CRD named `AWSNodeTemplate` which can be used to specify AWS Cloud Provider parameters.
+Everything that was previously specified under `spec.provider` in the Provisioner resource, can now be specified in the spec of the new resource.
+The use of `spec.provider` is deprecated but will continue to function to maintain backwards compatibility for the current API version (v1alpha5) of the Provisioner resource. v0.13.0 also introduces support for custom user data that doesn't require the use of a custom launch template.
+The user data can be specified in-line in the AWSNodeTemplate resource.
+Read the [UserData documentation here](../AWS/user-data.md) to get started.

 ## Upgrading to v0.12.0+
 v0.12.0 adds an OwnerReference to each Node created by a provisioner.
 Previously, deleting a provisioner would orphan nodes.
 Now, deleting a provisioner will cause Kubernetes [cascading delete](https://kubernetes.io/docs/concepts/architecture/garbage-collection/#cascading-deletion) logic to gracefully terminate the nodes using the Karpenter node finalizer.
 You may still orphan nodes by removing the owner reference.